Bombing of Schwerin: Attacks

-In July 1940, a small bombing raid was carried out on Schwerin.
+In July 1940, a small bombing raid was carried out by the British Royal Air Force on Schwerin.
 As a result, some houses were destroyed.
 The historic inner city as well as the Celle Castle escaped any major attacks for the time being.

 After the July 1940 raid, the city had long been considered one of the few "bomb-free" cities of Germany.
-This changed near the end of WWII, with the first bombing raid in nearly five years happening on April 7, 1945.
+This changed near the end of the war, with the first bombing raid in nearly five years happening on April 7, 1945.
 On that Saturday morning, 182 American planes of the Eighth Air Force took off from southern England. flew over and hit the city's freight station as well as the Feldstadt district of Schwerin.
 The airfield at nearby Parchim was considered the main target that day, Schwerin itself was considered a 'plan B'.
 While most of the bombs hit the Parchim airfield, cloudiness and uncertainty about the weather and the danger of returning home with undetonated bombs, made the pilots decide to hit the freight station in Schwerin to get rid of the payload.
-However, the 1500 dropped bomb initially fell almost 2 Kilometers away from the freight station for a duration of 12 minutes.
+However, the 1500 dropped bombs initially fell almost 2 Kilometers away from the freight station for a duration of 12 minutes.
 Initially people suspected the pilots mistook the nearby tram depot on the Wallstraße for the freight station, but this was later disproven.
 The exact cause for the pilots to miss their target remains unclear to this day.
 Later that day, another 304 bombs were thrown on Schwerin, this time hitting and destroying the freight station.
 Because many people that day did not react to the alarm from the sirens due to the inhabitants of Schwerin being used to planes flying over and nothing happening to them for years, the death toll of the attack was high.
 Ultimately, 224 civilians died from the April 7 attack, 42 houses ended up being destroyed (12 of which were on the Wallstraße alone) and over 80 ended up being damaged.
 The city's cemetery was also hit, causing some graves to be 'dug up' by the hits and body parts and skeletal remains to be scattered all over the cemetery.
 The second big aerial attack on Schwerin followed on 19 April of that year, this time in the middle of the night.
-Ultimately, Schwerin was liberated when American troops entered the city on the 2nd of May 1945.
+Ultimately, Schwerin was liberated when American troops entered the city on the 2 May 1945.
 Because the historic and known Schwerin Castle largely escaped any damage during the bombing raids, it was used as a refugee shelter near the end of the war.